cjwhitsitt/aiopoly-functions/README.md

-# AIopoly
+# AIopoly - Functions

 This project demonstrates how to leverage Vertex AI's text generation capabilities to create unique Monopoly properties based on user-provided themes.

 This Firebase Functions project is meant to work with any frontend via its callable function `/create`.
-A Flutter sample app that uses this is available at ...
+A Flutter sample app that uses this is available at https://github.com/cjwhitsitt/aiopoly-flutter.

 ## Key Features: